Professor of Strength and Conditioning

 After completing his PhD from the University of Auckland in 2002, he was promoted to Associate Professor at AUT University in 2005 where he has established himself as an expert in human movement research with a particular focus on the strengthening of muscle.

-Research in high performance sport is a key focus for Professor Cronin who currently supervises 17 postgraduate students from New Zealand and overseas.
+Research in high performance sport is a key focus for Professor Cronin who currently supervises a number of postgraduate students from New Zealand and overseas.

 Former discus World Champion Beatrice Faumuina, New Zealand Cricket and the Silver Ferns have also benefited from Professor Cronin’s strength and conditioning expertise.

-As the former director of the Sports Performance Research Institute New Zealand (SPRINZ), Professor Cronin has fostered important links with High Performance Sport New Zealand and National Sporting Organisations.
+As Co-Director of the Sports Performance Research Institute New Zealand (SPRINZ), Professor Cronin has fostered important links with High Performance Sport New Zealand and many national sporting organisations.

 Those links have enabled SPRINZ researchers to have unprecedented access to New Zealand’s top and developmental athletes for applied research purposes.
 That research will assist New Zealand in continuing to be a top performer on the world stage.